GOVTNZ/silverstripe-api/README.md

 ### How Swagger is provisioned
 * Each interface defined in *[data_dir]/interfaces* is an API node, and each interface definition includes comments that document the use of each function.
-* When the dev task *API: Build definitions* is run, all interface files are parsed and an *api.json* file created in the root of the **API data directory**.
+* When the dev task *API: Build definitions* is run, all interface files are parsed and a *swagger.json* file created in the root of the **API data directory**.
 * The .yml config entry for *data_dir* tells the Swagger UI where to look for these files.